Why It Works

 Heat 1/2 inch oil in a cast iron skillet over medium-high heat until a shred of potato immediately bubbles when added to pan.
 Form a small amount of latke mix into a disk and fry on both sides until golden brown to test for seasoning.
 Taste and add more salt as needed.

 Form latke mix into patties about 4 inches wide and 1 inch thick in the center.
-Slide into pan, cooking no more than 4 at a time.
+Slide into pan, cooking no more than four at a time.
 Fry until a golden-brown crust forms on bottom, then flip with a slotted spatula and fork until same color is achieved on other side.
 Flip as needed to get a firm, darker-than-golden crust on both sides.

 Transfer to a sheet pan lined with paper towels to cool for 2 minutes, then serve with applesauce and sour cream at the table.